-- Fasting is not trying to bend God's will toward ours.
-It's a practice to aid in bending our will toward his.
+- 1. Fasting is not trying to bend God's will toward ours.
+It's a practice to aid in bending our will toward His.
 Knowing your motivation behind a fast is important. - 2.
 Fasting is not a weight loss program.
-While there may be health benefits to it, it's a practice to aid in seeking God.
-Again, knowing your motivation behind a fast is important. - 3.
+While there may be health benefits to it, it's a practice to aid in seeking God. - 3.
 Fasting is not easy.
 Expect temptation, distraction and an unusual sense of either doubt, discouragement or fear.
-Satan wants nothing more than to stop people from seeking the LORD wholeheartedly.
+Satan wants nothing more than to stop people from seeking the Lord wholeheartedly.